MurhafSousli/ngx-scrollbar/projects/ngx-scrollbar/docs/Usage.md

 </ng-scrollbar>
 ```

-If viewport element is inaccessible from the template, you can pass its selector as the directive value
+If the viewport element is inaccessible from the template, you can pass its selector as the directive value
 `[externalViewport]=".my-custom-viewport"`.

 #### Example of passing viewport selector: